LISTENING & PRACTICAL SKILLS - 2020/1

 Thus, the summative assessment for this module consists of:

-- Coursework – two blocks of continuous assessment using aural training software (addresses learning outcome 8) and recording engineering software (addresses learning outcomes 3,4,5,6,7)
+- Coursework – two blocks of continuous assessment using aural training software (addressing learning outcome 8) and recording engineering software (addressing learning outcomes 3 to 7)

 Formative feedback from a member of staff will be given during all practical studio sessions where students will have opportunities to practice rigging microphones and explore basic techniques (addresses learning outcomes 11, 12, 13).